Don’t miss the Workers Memorial Day world premiere of “A Day’s Work”

 90 minutes before he was killed on his first day of work as a temporary employee, 21-year-old Day Davis texted a picture of himself to his girlfriend, excited for their future.
 Now Day's sister, 17-year-old Antonia, searches for answers.
 An investigation reveals the issues that led to Day's death and how the $100 billion temporary staffing industry is putting millions of American workers at risk.

-On the eve of Workers Memorial Day, Vivid interviewed the film’s Executive Producer Dave DeSario…
+On the eve of Workers Memorial Day, HSI interviewed the film’s Executive Producer Dave DeSario…

 What ignited this drive to take on the temp industry?